MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 >[!NOTE]
 >Before reading this section, it is recommended that you review the article on [Step Folding Indicators](step-folding-indicators.md).

 Your first step in this process is to review your query and pay close attention to the step folding indicators.
-The goal is to review the steps that are made as not folded and see if making changes to the overall query could make those transformations fold completely.
+The goal is to review the steps that are marked as not folded and see if making changes to the overall query could make those transformations fold completely.

 ![Step folding indicators for the sample query inside the Applied steps pane](media/query-plan/step-folding-indicators-sample.png)